D. Gregory Farwell, M.D., F.AC.S.

-- Director of Head and Neck Oncology and Microvascular Surgery
+- Director, Head and Neck Oncology and Microvascular Surgery

 Philosophy of Care

 I take great pride in offering our patients the highest quality of care that is based on the latest research and cutting edge technologies.
+By working hard to communicate the treatment options, I do everything possible to make sure the patient feels comfortable with their treatment.
 Whether it is our minimally invasive approaches to thyroid and parathyroid surgeries, the use of the robot in cancer treatment, or our comprehensive reconstructive techniques, I strive to do everything possible to treat my patients in a manner that gives them their absolute best chance of cure while optimizing their functional and cosmetic results.

-His research endeavors include multiple collaborations with the UC Davis Department of Biomedical Engineering working on noninvasive and minimally invasive technologies to diagnose neoplasms, novel and improved PET tracers, unique approaches to therapeutic drug delivery to neoplasms, and high-resolution imaging technologies.
-He also works closely with colleagues in the Department of Radiation Oncology to evaluate novel treatment strategies to minimize radiation side effects and maximize patient functional outcomes.
+His research endeavors include multiple collaborations with the UC Davis Department of Biomedical Engineering working on noninvasive and minimally invasive technologies to diagnose neoplasms, unique approaches to therapeutic drug delivery to neoplasms, and high-resolution imaging technologies.
+He also works closely with colleagues in the Department of Radiation Oncology and Medical Oncology to evaluate novel treatment strategies to minimize side effects and maximize patient functional outcomes.

-Our first line of research is an RO1 NIH Grant evaluating noninvasive fluorescence assay of tissue during robotic surgery to improve cure and maximize function in patients with cancers of the tongue and tonsil.
-This has tremendous potential to improve our ability to complete remove tumor while allowing us to leave as much normal tissue behind to improve our patients' quality of life.
+Our first line of research is an RO1 NIH Grant evaluating noninvasive fluorescence of tissue during robotic surgery to improve cure and maximize function in patients with cancers of the tongue and tonsil.
+This has tremendous potential to improve our ability to completely remove a tumor while allowing us to leave as much normal tissue behind as possible to improve our patients' quality of life.

 We are also working on multidisciplinary research looking at thyroid cancer to better understand patients at high risk for aggressive disease so that we can customize our treatment to each patient.